FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Last modified on Wednesday, December 31 1969.

-You note that most of the time that he is facing you and talking, he sits with his chin turned toward his right shoulder and his left eye adducted.
+You note that most of the time that she is facing you and talking, she sits with her chin held down and her head tilted and turned with her right ear held close to her right shoulder.

 Based on this information alone, you suspect that there may be a paresis of which extraocular muscle?